eddy-geek/hammerspoon/README.md

  * custom keyboard layout (for accents, compose key)
  * Hammerspoon (for most shortcuts and automation)

- Notably I am skipping Karabiner as it is heavy and can have compatibility issues ([Karabiner-Elements#3708](https://github.com/pqrs-org/Karabiner-Elements/issues/3708)).
+ Notably I am skipping Karabiner as it is heavy and can have compatibility issues ([Karabiner-Elements#3708](https://github.com/pqrs-org/Karabiner-Elements/issues/3708)) (although light modifications like [hyper key](https://dev.to/ccedacero/better-shortcuts-with-karabiner-elements-and-hammerspoon-1plf) seem to not cause issues).

 ## Dependencies